 Grows in – Sun

-Sometimes called ornamental onions, Alliums are a wonderfully architectural bulb that come in a range of colours to add impact to any planting scheme.
-Even when these plants eventually die back, the dried flowers can still be an attractive addition to your outdoor space with their elegant pom pom like heads.
-These spring flowering bulbs can grow to an astonishing 6 feet tall and will provide a fantastic visual effect all the way through summer.
-If you are looking to add a wow factor to your garden, then choose Alliums.
+Sometimes called ornamental onions, alliums are a wonderfully architectural bulb.
+Coming in a range of colours from blues to pinks and whites, they can be worked into any planting scheme to add impact and drama.
+Even when these plants eventually die back the dried flowers can still be an attractive addition to your outdoor space with their elegant pom pom like heads.
+These spring flowering bulbs can grow to an astonishing 6 feet tall and are great for attracting pollinators.
+Their fantastic visual effect really adds the wow factor, making them a staple for many a garden.

 Snakes Head Fritillaria